observo/ProcessSynchronization/ReadMe.md

 The ccc.txt has Header.
 The xaa has Header.

+Define SHARED_MEMORY_SIZE and BUFFER_SIZE as per your requirements.

 Open a Terminal in Linux(Ubuntu) by pressing Alt+Ctl+T.

 Go to Code Directory.